There was a reason why Tony Stark hated Loki to a certain degree.

 x-(X 3 X)-x

-Natasha was currently going strong against Steve, his strength and weight providing him help, but with Natasha she had training and speed on her side.
-Bruce was in the corner, doing an Indian version of Yoga to make himself 'as happy as a hippy' as Tony stated, Clint was up in the rafters, making his way across in his own version of an obstacle course as Natasha had helped design.
-Thor was still on Asgard, some troubles there once again.
+Natasha was currently going strong against Steve.
+His strength and weight providing him help, but with Natasha she had training and speed on her side.
+Bruce was in the corner, doing an Indian version of Yoga to make himself 'as happy as a hippy' as Tony called it.
+Clint was up in the rafters, making his way across his own version of an obstacle course.
+(Natasha had helped design it, it couldn't be too easy.).
+Thor was still on Asgard, apparently the noble folk needed help.

-Steve yelped as he was pinned to the ground while Natasha had her legs wrapped around his neck, hands on his head, ready to twist and break his neck.
-Giving a smirk she flipped off of him, leaning against the edges of the boxing ring while reaching for her water bottle that stood up on a post.
+Steve yelped as he was pinned to the ground, Natasha had her legs wrapped around his neck.
+Giving a smirk, she flipped off of him, and chose to lean against the edges of the boxing ring while reaching for her water bottle.

 "Hey Stark- want to go a few rounds?"
-Steve called over to Tony, who was oddly leaning back reading a decently thick book.
+Steve called over to Tony, who was out of place in the gym, preferring to read a decently thick physical book.

 "Nah, nice and comfy over here."
-He rolled off, turning a page of his book the same time that he flexed his back, a few cracks of his spine betraying how long he had been lounging on the bench, reading the book.
+He rolled off his tongue, turning a page of his book.
+The same time, just for emphasis, he flexed his back.
+The resounding cracks only proved how long he had been reading.

 "Why not Stark?
 Afraid Cap's going to take you down?"
-Clint asked, hanging by his feet five feet above their heads.
+Clint asked, hanging by his ankles, swaying five feet above their heads.

 "Keep dreaming bat-boy."
 Tony shouted back, noticing the odd position Clint was in.
-Clint scowled and crossed his arm at the nickname, the bottom of his shirt rising away to hang, and he quickly used one arm to pin it to his body, ignoring his hair which hung in the air.
+Clint scowled and crossed his arm at the nickname, the bottom of his shirt falling down to expose his naval.
+He quickly used one arm to pin it to his body, ignoring how the blood rushed to his head.

-"Don't hang like that too long or you'll lose the brain cell you have left."
+"Don't hang like that too long or you'll lose the brain cells you have left."
 Tony shouted up as Clint started to hang by only one leg.

 "You're just jealous!"
 Clint shouted back, swinging away while Natasha shook her head.

 "Why don't you fight Steve?
 You've been reading for hours."
-Natasha noted, and Tony ignored her- only stopping when Steve walked up and personally took the book from his lap.
+Natasha advised Tony, who pointedly ignored her.
+Steve walked up and personally took the book from his lap.

 "Come on!
 What's wrong with a friendly match?"
 Steve- although he would never admit it- whined, pulling lightly on the man's hand.